diskoverdata/diskover-docs/source_files/software_activation_2_3.md

 Please reach out to your designated Diskover contact person or [contact us](mailto:licenses@diskoverdata.com) directly for more information.

-### Download Portal
+### Software Download

-If not already done, download the latest software version.

-1. Create an account for the [Diskover Download Portal](https://download.diskoverdata.com/register.php).
-2. Your account will be validated and approved within 24 hours.
-Note that we will contact you if we need more information prior to approval.
-3. Once your account is approved, you can [login](https://download.diskoverdata.com/) and download the latest version.
+We are currently moving to a new platform for software download.
+Meanwhile, please [open a support ticket](https://support.diskoverdata.com/) and we will send you a link.

+Click these links for information on how to [create a support account](https://docs.diskoverdata.com/tech_support_and_troubleshooting/#create-a-zendesk-account) and how to [create a support ticket](https://docs.diskoverdata.com/tech_support_and_troubleshooting/#create-a-support-ticket).

 ### License Issuance Criteria